apollographql/apollo-client/react-docs/source/mutations.md

 <h3 id="calling-mutations">Calling mutations</h3>

-Most mutations will require arguments in the form of query variables, and you may wish to provide other options to [ApolloClient#mutate](/core/apollo-client-api.html#mutate).
-You can directly pass options to `mutate` when you call it in the wrapped component:
+Most mutations will require arguments in the form of query variables, and you may wish to also provide other options to [ApolloClient#mutate](/core/apollo-client-api.html#mutate).

+You can directly pass options to the default `mutate` prop when you call it in the wrapped component:

 ```js
 import React, { Component, PropTypes } from 'react';